Home Cooking for Pets 101

 I recommend owners receive instruction on food preparation so appropriate levels of protein, carbohydrates, fat, fiber, and vitamins and minerals for their pet’s needs are included in each meal.
 Your veterinarian can facilitate a nutritional consultation with a university’s Veterinary Nutrition Support Service (University of California Davis and University of Tennessee are excellent options) which is great for pets having medical problems requiring dietary modifications and for healthy pets.
 Owners can also get recipes from a service that doesn’t require input from a veterinarian like Balance IT.
 I also refer clients to make pet diets and treats based on instruction given in Dr. Cathy Avinoli and Susan Thixton’s book Dinner PAWsible, Dr. Richard Pitcairn’s Complete Guide To Natural Health For Dogs and Cats, and Lucy Postin’s Dog Obsessed.
 The Honest Kitchen’s blog also contains a number of healthy and easy recipes.

 If you don’t want to go through the effort of making a home-prepared diet you can do a semi-home prepared version.
-The Honest Kitchen has multiple, grain-free base mixes for dogs including Preference and Kindly) to which you add your own protein and warm water, wait three minutes, and then serve.
+The Honest Kitchen has multiple, grain-free base mixes for dogs including the Fruit & Veggie Base Mix and the Veggie, Nut & Seed Base Mix) to which you add your own protein and warm water, wait three minutes, and then serve.

 Although I don’t advocate kibble-based diets for my canine and feline patients, if owners feel as though they need to continue feeding meals partially based in dry food form then fresh, moist, whole foods can always be added to each meal to reduce the portion of kibble.